-The Consultation Office provides FREE comprehensive on-site safety and health consultation surveys for small and medium sized Construction and General Industry businesses to identify potential workplace hazards, improve safety management systems and assist in voluntary compliance with federal Occupational Safety and Health Administration (OSHA) regulations.
+The Consultation Office provides FREE comprehensive on-site safety and health consultation surveys for small and medium sized businesses in the General Industry, Construction, and Agricultural sectors.
+Surveys help businesses to identify potential workplace hazards, improve safety management systems, and assist in compliance with federal Occupational Safety and Health Administration (OSHA) regulations.

 All On-site Consultation services are voluntary and confidential.
 There are no fines, penalties, or fees associated with the service.

-On-site Consultation service is offered by the Delaware Department of Labor and is delivered by the Office of Safety and Health Consultation using a well-trained professional staff.
+The On-site Consultation service is offered by the Delaware Department of Labor and is delivered by the Office of Safety and Health Consultation using a well-trained professional staff.
 Most consultations take place on-site, although limited services away from the worksite are available.
 Primarily targeted for small and medium sized businesses, this safety and health consultation program is completely separate from federal OSHA enforcement and inspection.
 In addition, no citations are issued or penalties proposed.
-Businesses may qualify for a one-year exemption from routine federal OSHA inspections.
+Businesses may qualify for participation in Consultation’s Safety and Health Achievement Recognition Program (SHARP).

 Your only obligation will be to commit yourself to correcting serious job safety and health hazards — a commitment which you are expected to make prior to the actual visit and carry out as agreed upon with the consultant.